EdyJ/blender-to-unity-fbx-exporter/README.md

 When Unity imports the FBX file all objects receive a rotation of -90 degrees in the X axis to preserve their visual pose.
 As the objects in the FBX already have a rotation of X+90, then the undesired rotation is canceled and everything gets imported correctly.

-## Notes
+## Known issues

 - Not tested with armatures nor animations.
+Feel free to send me a repro scene if you encounter any problem.
+- Doesn't work properly with objects in collections that are simultaneously enabled and hidden.
+There's no proper API available to handle this case automatically ([reference](https://devtalk.blender.org/t/what-object-property-does-bpy-ops-object-hide-view-set-actually-toggle/4517/7)).
+Workaround: Ensure the visibility of your collections is enabled ("Eye" icon in the outliner).
 - No option to export selected objects only.
 This is intentional.
-The nature of the solution might cause unexpected results if a child object is selected without its parent.
+Results will be unexpected if a child object is selected without its parent.
 Use Collections for defining the objects to be exported.

 ## About the author